jpmvferreira/forecasting-FQ-cosmology-with-SS/README.md

 ## About
-Source code for [arXiv:2203.13788](https://arxiv.org/abs/2203.13788): Forecasting F(Q) cosmology with ΛCDM background using standard sirens.
+Source code for the article "Forecasting F(Q) cosmology with ΛCDM background using standard sirens".

+Available under an APS subscription at [PhysRevD.105.123531](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.123531) and for free at [arXiv:2203.13788](https://arxiv.org/abs/2203.13788) (both include the same version of the document)

 ## Table of contents